annabelous75/visualization_of_sales/README.md

 # Regional Sales Dashboard (Power BI)

 This project is an interactive dashboard for analyzing regional sales performance.
-📊 An analyst only sees their own region (implemented through Row-Level Security in Power BI).
+📊 Analysts with the Innsbruck role can only see sales data for that region (implemented through Row-Level Security in Power BI).
+Managers, on the other hand, have access to all regions.

 ## How to Open
 1. Download `visualization_of_sales.pbix`.